-NOTE: The Observed IMEI is obtained from the +sip.instance.id of the intercepted SIP message (as defined in 3GPP TS 24.229 [49]).- All IMS XCAP messages to or from a target for multi-media or supplementary services are intercepted by the AS, or the group of AS in charge to transmit, manipulate and store any IMS XCAP of that target.
-The data have to be transmitted either 'en clair' or encrypted with all elements to let the LEMF decrypt the data.
-The generated IRI should be sent in any case to DF2.
+NOTE 1: The Observed IMEI is obtained from the +sip.instance.id of the intercepted SIP message (as defined in TS 24.229 [49]).

-Editor"s note: The data related to XCAP management and the XCAP documents modification of the target, as supplementary services, or as the 3GPP or OMA presence services (3GPP TS 24 141, OMA Presence SIMPLE specification and IETF RFC 4827), have to be reported through the DF2.
-However, these are points for further studies: 1) other data (XCAP management and the XCAP documents modification by the target) to be transmitted but related to other multimedia services; 2) the case of XCAP messages that are based on different interfaces than Ut interface; 3) the specific architecture related to encrypted data; 4) Detailed XCAP events, related to authentication.
+- All IMS XCAP messages to or from a target for multi-media or supplementary services are intercepted by the AS, or the group of AS in charge to transmit, manipulate and store any IMS XCAP of that target.
+The data have to be transmitted either "en clair" or encrypted with all elements to let the LEMF decrypt the data.
+The generated IRI should be sent in any case to DF2. - NOTE 2: The data related to XCAP management and the XCAP documents modification of the target, as supplementary services, or as the 3GPP or OMA presence services (TS 24.141, OMA Presence SIMPLE specification and IETF RFC 4827), are reported through the DF2.
+However, these are points are currently not covered: - 1) other data (XCAP management and the XCAP documents modification by the target) to be transmitted but related to other multimedia services; - 2) the case of XCAP messages that are based on different interfaces than Ut interface; - 3) the specific architecture related to encrypted data; - 4) Detailed XCAP events, related to authentication. - An intercepted XCAP report sent to DF2 is shown below: - Observed SIP URI or Tel URI, based on XUI (described in IETF RFC 4825 [56]) or information in the XCAP payload (if available);

-- An intercepted XCAP report sent to DF2 is shown below: - Observed SIP URI or Tel URI, based on XUI (described in IETF RFC 4825 [56]) or information in the XCAP payload (if available) - Observed XUI or any other identities (if available) - Event Time and Date - Network element identifier - XCAP Message (the entire elements of the HTTP Header and the XCAP payload),
+- Observed XUI or any other identities (if available); - Event Time and Date; - Network element identifier; - XCAP Message (the entire elements of the HTTP Header and the XCAP payload).

-NOTE: The interpretation of XCAP messages, such as HTTP request through the Ut interface between the targets"s UE and related XCAP server may sometime be insufficient to let the LEA to understand what was modified as directed by the UE a later HTTP response is needed to understand the success or failure of the request.
+The interpretation of XCAP messages, such as HTTP request through the Ut interface between the target's UE and related XCAP server may sometime be insufficient to let the LEA to understand what was modified as directed by the UE, therefore a later HTTP response is needed to understand the success or failure of the request.